scale-it/algo-builder/packages/types-algosdk/README.md

 This package contains type definitions for [js-algorand-sdk](https://github.com/algorand/js-algorand-sdk)

-The following is a `tsconfig.json` requirement:
+## Usage

+By default, the TypeScript compiler searches for type definitions in
-By default all visible ”@types” packages are included in your compilation.
-Packages in `node_modules/@types` of any enclosing folder are considered visible.
+* all packages discoverable (node [modules](https://docs.npmjs.com/cli/v6/configuring-npm/folders#node-modules): `./node_modles`) under  ”@types” organization (eg `node_modules/@types` of any enclosing folder are considered visible).

-To include this typing `typeRoots` needs to be specified, only packages under typeRoots will be included.
+* local `*d.ts` files
+* all subpackages defined `tsconfig.compilerOptions.typeRoots`.

+To use this package in a Typescript you have to update your `tsconfig.json` file.
+The `typeRoots` attribute must be  updated:

 ```
 {